Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What to do when your business wins an award

-• Share the news via email marketing.
-Include the news of the award in your email marketing campaigns.
-Share the story behind your award and why you won.
-You can even include a link to your press release.
+• Share the news via email marketing: Feature your award in your next email marketing campaign.
+Tell the story behind the recognition, explain why you were selected and link to your press release for added credibility.

-• Make a video.
-Marketers say video can enhance your marketing strategy, particularly on platforms like YouTube, LinkedIn, Instagram and Facebook.
-Consider producing a video that explains how you won the award and celebrates your company culture.
+• Make a video: Video content marketing can amplify your message across platforms such as YouTube, LinkedIn, Instagram and Facebook.
+Consider creating a short video that explains the significance of the award and celebrates the team behind it.

 Did you find this content helpful?